Deploy React/Vue build output without wiring a Git-based host

 Does this only work for dist folders named dist?

-No. The folder name does not matter.
-Any static output folder works if it contains the built site files.
+No. The folder name does not matter. dist, build, out, public, or another static export folder works if it contains index.html and the built site assets.

 Can I upload my whole source project as a zip?